Akaze9/errpg/README.md

 ## Run your own RPG bot

-Firstly, you'll need to have [Errbot](http://errbot.io/en/latest/user_guide/setup.html) installed on your machine.
+Firstly, you'll need to have [Errbot](http://errbot.io/en/latest/user_guide/setup.html) installed on your machine...

 ## Team